HollyJM81/Weather-App/README.md

 # Weather App

-Completed as part of the Command Shift Full-Stack Bootcamp (March'23 Cohort
+Completed as part of the Command Shift Full-Stack Bootcamp (March'23 Cohort)
-::muscle::)